Scheme Interpreter

 2. Evaluate all of the operands and collect the results (the argument values) in a Scheme list.

-3. Return the result of calling scheme_apply on this Procedure and these argument values.
+3. Return the result of calling scheme_apply on this Procedure, these argument values, and the current environment.

 You'll have to recursively call scheme_eval in the first two steps.
 Here are some other functions/methods you should use:

-• The map method of Pair returns a new Scheme list constructed by applying a one-argument function to every item in a Scheme list.
-Think about what function we want to apply to every operand.
+• The map_link function returns a new Scheme list constructed by applying a one-argument Python function to every item in a Scheme list.

-• The scheme_apply function applies a Scheme procedure to arguments represented as a Scheme list (a Pair instance or nil).
+• The scheme_apply function applies a Scheme procedure to arguments represented as a Scheme list (a Link instance or nil).

 Important: do not mutate the passed-in expr.
 That would change a program as it's being evaluated, creating strange and incorrect effects.